pluralitybook/plurality/contents/english/3-3-the-lost-dao.md

 [^Wikiway]: Bo Leuf and Ward Cunningham, _The Wiki Way: Quick Collaboration on the Web_ (Boston: Addison-Wesley, 2001).

 While Wikis themselves have found significant applications, they have had an even broader impact in helping stimulate the "groupware" revolution that many internet users associate with products like Google docs but has its roots in the open source WebSocket protocol.[^group] [HackMD](https://hackmd.io/), a collaborative real-time Markdown editor, is used within the g0v community to collaboratively edit and openly share documents such as meeting minutes.[^Japan] While collaboratively constructed documents illustrate this ethos, it more broadly pervades the very foundation of the online world itself.
 Open source software (OSS) embodies this ethos of participatory, networked, transnational self-governance.
-Significantly represented by the Linux operating system, OSS underlies the majority of public cloud infrastructures and connects with many through platforms like GitHub, boasting over 100 million contributors.
-The Android OS, which powers over 70% of all smartphones, is an OSS project, despite being primarily maintained by Google.
+Significantly represented by the Linux operating system, OSS underlies the majority of public cloud infrastructures and connects with many through platforms like GitHub, boasting over 100 million contributors, growing rapidly in recent years especially in the developed world as pictured in Figure D. The Android OS, which powers over 70% of all smartphones, is an OSS project, despite being primarily maintained by Google.
 The success and impact of such "peer production" has forced the broad reconsideration of many assumptions underlying standard economic analysis.[^benkler]

 [^group]: The term "groupware" was coined by Peter and Trudy Johnson-Lenz in 1978, with early commercial products appearing in the 1990s, such as Lotus Notes, enabling remote group collaboration.
 Google Docs, originated from Writely launched in 2005, has widely popularized the concept of collaborative real-time editing.
 [^Japan]: [Scrapbox](https://scrapbox.io/product), a combination of real-time editor with a wiki system, is utilized by the Japanese forum of this book.
 Visitors of the forum can read the drafts and add questions, explanations, or links to related topics in real time.
 This interactive environment supports activities like book reading events, where participants can write questions, engage in oral discussions, or take minutes of these discussions.
 The feature to rename keywords while maintaining the network structure helps the unification of variations in terminology and provides a process to find the good translation.
 As more people read through, a network of knowledge is nurtured to aid the understanding of subsequent readers.